Story: Interdenominational Christianity

 Early visiting evangelists

-Several independent evangelists such as Henry Varley, Margaret Hampson and George Soltau came to New Zealand in the late 19th century, and attracted people from a range of churches.
-The stream of British and American evangelists in the 1920s and 1930s included French Oliver, Aimee Semple Macpherson and Gypsy Smith.
+Several independent evangelists, including Henry Varley, Margaret Hampson and George Soltau, came to New Zealand in the late 19th century, attracting people from a range of churches.
+The stream of British and American evangelists in the 1920s and 1930s included French Oliver, Aimee Semple McPherson and Gypsy Smith.

 Bible Training Institute

-Joseph Kemp, pastor of the Auckland Baptist Tabernacle from 1919, founded the Bible Training Institute, designed to train lay Christian workers and missionaries.
+Joseph Kemp, pastor of the Auckland Baptist Tabernacle from 1919, founded the Bible Training Institute to train lay Christian workers and missionaries.
 The Institute, now Laidlaw College, was the largest of what became a wide variety of Bible Colleges.

 Fundamentalist evangelism

-The Evolution Protest Movement that flourished in the 1930s represented the more ‘fundamentalist’ end of the evangelical spectrum, with its belief in the absolute truth of the bible, but other parts of the movement accommodated more modern ideas.
-A number of smaller denominations with an evangelical flavour often embraced fundamentalist ideas.
+The Evolution Protest Movement that flourished in the 1930s represented the more ‘fundamentalist’ end of the evangelical spectrum, with its belief in the absolute truth of the Bible, but other parts of the movement accommodated more modern ideas.
+Smaller denominations with an evangelical flavour often embraced fundamentalist ideas.
 The Baptists became increasingly evangelical after 1945.
-The Salvation Army and the Open Brethren flourished with hundreds of congregations and the Church of the Nazarene, the Reformed Churches of New Zealand and other small denominations saw themselves as part of an evangelical world.
+The Salvation Army and the Open Brethren had hundreds of congregations, and the Church of the Nazarene, the Reformed Churches of New Zealand and other small denominations shared a common outlook as part of an evangelical world.

 Conferences

-The evangelical movement was deeply influenced by the Keswick conferences, a movement encouraging living holy Christian lives, which began in the Lakes District of the UK in 1875 and spread to many other countries.
+The evangelical movement was deeply influenced by the Keswick Convention, a movement encouraging the living of Christian lives, which began in the Lake District of the UK in 1875 and spread to many other countries.
 The first such conference in New Zealand was the Pounawea Convention in South Otago, founded in 1908.
-The largest took place in Ngāruawāhia in the Waikato from 1922, but there was a flowering of such events in the 1960s.
-The Vision conferences in the 1990s were the most recent high point for interdenominational Christian evangelism.
+The largest took place in Ngāruawāhia in Waikato from 1922, but there was a flowering of such events in the 1960s.

 Later visiting evangelists